 Staff will report any mental health concern that is linked to a safeguarding concern to the DSL.
-The senior mental health lead for the school is (Marta Agrawal).
+The senior mental health leads for the school are (Marta Agrawal and Monica Nanda).
 They will access training and resources to develop the whole school approach to mental health and wellbeing.
-If you have a mental health concern that is not also a safeguarding concern, speak to the DSL to agree a course of action
+If you have a mental health concern that is not also a safeguarding concern, speak to the DSL to agree a course of action.